Continuing Medical Education

 LMW-heparins have proven to be at least as effective as intravenous unfractionated heparin in the treatment of unstable angina.
 Cost-analysis of LMW-heparin treatment of unstable angina indicate that when total costs are considered, LMW-heparin incurs no more expense than unfractionated-heparin.
 Dalteparin and enoxaparin are both approved for treatment of unstable angina.
 Enoxaparin or dalteparin can be given safely to any patient who is a candidate for unfractionated heparin.
 The major contraindications are active internal bleeding and heparin-induced thrombocytopenia (HIT).

-Guidelines for LMW - Heparin Treatment of Unstable Angina
+Guidelines for Enoxaparin Treatment of Unstable Angina

 *Dalteparin: 120 anti-Xa U/kg subcutaneously q 12 hr.
 Enoxaparin 1 mg/kg subcutaneously q 12 hr